How do you keep working when you have chronic illness?

 If you enjoy helping others and talking on the phone you might want to consider personal or health coaching.
 You can talk with others on the phone and help them work through their problems.
 While a counseling degree isn’t necessary you typically will need an accreditation of some sort.

-After working with a health coach in 2009 to overcome her own Fibromyalgia symptoms, Tami Stacklehouse decided to become a health coach herself.
-From the beginning, her focus has been Fibromyalgia.
 In fact, she is the Fibromyalgia Coach, and after finding her schedule filled with clients she began training new Fibro Coaches so that they could help all of the Fibro Warriors who continually reach out.

 Being a coach and working from home allows me the flexibility to design my work day around what my body needs to feel her best.
 I can take breaks when I need to, choose who I work with, and how I work.
 I have total control.” – Tami Stacklehouse